chrisl8/devict-arlobot-presentation/README.md

 You can see the video of my presentation on YouTube:
 https://www.youtube.com/watch?v=vpq3-lauFjg

-You can run the slide show by going to this link:
+View this slide show here:
 http://chrisl8.github.io/devict-arlobot-presentation

 The presentation framework itself is a clone and republish of the